robcarver17/skipperman/docs/group_allocation_help.md

 More help on adding sailing partners can be found [here](help_adding_partner.md).

 Note: Why do we see the `Add Hattie.. as new cadet` button for Hector?
 It's because Skipperman doesn't know that Harriet and Hattie are the same sailor.
-If you tried to add Hattie as a new registrant, then you would eithier:

-- add Hattie as a duplicate cadet - the system would warn you about this and hopefully you wouldn't do it!
-- try and register Harriet to the event.
-This will throw up an error since Harriet is already registered.
+If you select 'Add Hattie.. as new cadet' then choose the existing record for Harriet it will create a new partnership.

 ## Subsequent changes to sailing partners

+Once sailors are joined in a partnership, you will only see edit details for one of the partners.

 If you make any change to one half of a sailing partnership (boats, sail numbers or training groups), it will automatically be applied to the other member.